otacke/h5p-todo/README.md

 ### Text utilities
 The text utilities library could also benefit from some syllable/word/sentence counting capabilities (+Flesch-Kincaid, ...), might be some extra library, too.

+### Add video option to dialog cards
+Currently, dialog cards can contain images, but not videos.
+Having videos as well, could e.g. enable support for sign language.

+### Add video option for flash cards
+Currently, flash cards can contain images, but not videos.
+Having videos as well, could e.g. enable support for sign language.